Privacy Policy

 In all cases, we may request additional and proportionate information if and when we deem such to be necessary.

-Prospective Merchants: we collect your Personal Data when you express an interest in engaging our Services, and this is typically done through:
+Prospective merchants: we collect your personal data when you express an interest in engaging our Services, and this is typically done through:

 • Direct interactions, through meetings, calls, email correspondence or by other means, usually when you submit the relevant Identification Data, Contact Data, Compliance Data, Financial Data and Investment Data to us; and